 In addition to great produce we have preserves, candles, popcorn, tea, kombucha, pickles, coffee, old-fashioned sodas, local honey, spices, candy, and great seasonal items.
 We are the perfect place to shop for gifts for the localvore in your life!
 Or you can purchase a gift card, so your friends and family can pick their own special Nalls presents.

-We carry dairy products from Trickling Springs Creamery in Pennsylvania.
+We carry dairy products from Trickling Springs Creamery and South Mountain Creamery in Pennsylvania and Maryland respectively.
 Their milk comes from grass-fed cows who are not pushed in growth or production by synthetic hormones.
 We have milk in both glass and plastic bottles, ice cream, cheese, cream, organic butter, and the most delicious and creamy eggnog ever.
 Our customers love their rich chocolate milk, their eggnog in the winter, and the new ice cream flavors that come out every month.
 We also carry yogurt from Pequea Valley, fresh cheeses and Greek yogurt from Blue Ridge Dairy, and cheese from Clover Hill Dairy in Maryland.

 We are not able to sell the eggs from our chickens, but we do carry Grade A brown pasture-raised eggs from Nature’s Yoke in New Holland, Pennsylvania.
 They come from cage-free hens who recieve no drugs or hormones and consume no pesticides.